News on field service management and optimization

 There is no doubt that companies modernizing their maintenance record significant gains:

-• Enhanced reliability: improved traceability and failure prevention.
+• Enhanced reliability: better traceability and failure prevention.

 • Improved customer and employee satisfaction: less stress for technicians, faster interventions for clients.

-• Positive ecological impact: 10 to 30% reduction in kilometers traveled.
+• Positive environmental impact: reduction of 10 to 30% in kilometers traveled.

 Conclusion: An Essential Transition to Modern Solutions